 Coming from a diverse society and culture like India, I’ve grown up surrounded by colour and spiritualism, but also the social norms of patriarchy, religion, traditions and exposure to various caste and class systems.
 My artworks are an exploration and an attempt to display and discover the core of what a human being feels through all stages of life.

-In my creations, I often work towards bridging differences created by society and cultures by focusing on positivity, mental health, awareness and nonconformity.
+In my creations, I often work towards bridging differences created by society and cultures by focusing on spiritual growth, positivity, mental health, awareness and nonconformity.
 I express my roots and cultural and global humanitarian issues through my abstractions using myriad art techniques and materials.

 Over centuries, the greed for power and dominance have led to pain and destruction, affecting the psychological and sociological structures of societies.
 I am constantly in the process of juxtaposing art and psychology, uplifted with colours and sensorial experiences, by experimenting, sharing and embracing life with sheer curiosity.